The best hotels in Madeira

 Bolo do caco, the flat bread cooked on a basalt stone, is served with garlic butter at almost every market stall. the Saturday market at Mercado dos Lavradores on Rua Latino Coelho is the best place to eat it fresh.
 For dinner, restaurants on Rua do Esmeraldo near the harbour do better food than anything on the Lido strip at half the price.
 Avoid anywhere with a laminated English menu posted outside and a man waving you in.

-Madeira's best neighborhoods
+Madeira's best hotel regions

 Funchal is the obvious base and often the right one, but the north coast and the west end of the island are where the real character lives.
 If you're staying more than 4 nights, seriously consider splitting your time between Funchal and somewhere like Ponta do Sol or Santana.